-What can I expect in an online workshop?
+What can I expect in a virtual workshop?

-The ideal online experience will consist of participants taking part in all synchronous meetings (although all synchronous meetings will be recorded to accommodate conflicts in individual schedules).
+The ideal virtual experience will consist of participants taking part in all synchronous meetings.

-All online workshops must meet the 30-hour requirements of the College Board and, for those seeking graduate credits, Southern New Hampshire University.
+All virtual workshops must meet the 30-hour requirements of the College Board and, for those seeking graduate credits, Southern New Hampshire University.

-What technology will I need to access to successfully complete an online workshop?
+What technology will I need to access to successfully complete a virtual workshop?

-How long will I have to complete the course requirements of my online workshop?
+How long will I have to complete the course requirements of my virtual workshop?

-All online workshops must be completed within 10 calendar days.
-All participants must attend or view all “synchronous” meetings and complete all learning modules within this time period.
+All virtual workshops must be completed within 10 calendar days.
+All participants must attend all synchronous meetings (or meet with instructor) and complete all learning modules within this time period.

 Workshops for each cohort of participants will commence on Monday mornings 10:00 a.m.
-EST and must be completed by the following Wednesday 6:00 p.m.
+EST and complete on Friday.
+Course work for the workshop must be completed by the following Wednesday 6:00 p.m.
 EST.

 What will synchronous meetings look like?

 Synchronous meetings will be scheduled with all continental U.S. time zones in mind.
-No synchronous meeting will start earlier than 10:00 a.m.
-EST.
+Consultants will tailor the schedule to meets the needs of the participants.